 - Injuries of the syndesmosis are commonly associated with ankle fractures.
 One or more of these four ligaments can be partially or completely ruptured (torn).

 - Without fractures, sprains can occur when the foot is in an up position relative to the ankle and the leg (tibia) externally rotates.
-Continued rotation can cause complete tear of the ligaments and force the outer leg bone called the fibula to move to the outside.
+Continued rotation can cause a complete tear of the ligaments and force the outer leg bone called the fibula to move to the outside.
 High ankle fractures may often follow.

-- Being hit or kicked in the outside of the lower leg in a sport such as soccer or football may cause injury to the syndesmosis.
+- Being hit or kicked in the outside of the lower leg in a sport such as a soccer or a football may cause injury to the syndesmosis.
 Other injuries along the inside of the ankle must also be ruled out.

 SIGNS AND SYMPTOMS:

 - For acute injuries, swelling and pinpoint tenderness along the syndesmosis is most often seen.
 Squeezing the lower leg muscles from side to side “squeeze test” may also cause pain in the ankle area.

 - Moving the foot up and rotating it to the outside will also cause pain along the syndesmosis (low ankle sprains cause pain with the foot pointing down and in, which contrasts the difference).

 - May be associated with swelling along the inside or outside of the ankle when other injuries are suspected.